 - The policy should meet the legal requirements.
-Consider the Protection of Personal Information Act (POPI), the Consumer Protection Act and the National Credit Act, as well as any Industry Codes your organisation need to adhere to.
-If you do business beyond the borders of South Africa, you need to additionally consider the legislation of these countries too.
+Consider the Protection of Personal Information Act (POPI), the Consumer Protection Act and the National Credit Act.
+Also any Industry Codes your organisation need to adhere to.
+If you do business beyond the borders of South Africa, consider the legislation of these countries too.

 - The policy needs to satisfy your business objectives.

 - It could reduce the risk of your company being sued for infringing a customer’s right to privacy.

 - The policy should also ensure that you comply with the law and avoid sanctions for non-compliance.